-If wind profiler radars and the mobile service are planned to be operated in the same channel, a decoupling distance of some kilometres has to be established This decoupling distance can be reduced by additional protective measures like lateral earth walls [or clutter fences] around the wind profiler radar, and by an appropriate planning of the location, respectively.
+If wind profiler radars and the mobile service are planned to be operated in the same channel, a decoupling distance of some kilometres may need to be established.
+This distance can be reduced by additional protective measures like lateral earth walls [or clutter fences] around the wind profiler radar, and by an appropriate planning of the location, respectively.

 For every wind profiler installation [site], an individual consideration is necessary based on local conditions.
 An additional decoupling can be achieved by a selection of the wind profiler operating frequency to maximise the spectral separation.

+Due to the different views on whether, or not, such studies are within the scope of AI 1.5, other studies were not submitted which may have different results.

-5.3 Conclusion regarding Radioastronomy Service
+5.3 Summary of submitted studies on Radioastronomy Service

-Regarding the protection of the RAS, a potential mobile (incl.
-IMT) usage in or adjacent to the band 608-614 MHz must be considered with care.
-According to Report ITU-R RA.2332-0 on the compatibility and sharing studies between the RAS and IMT systems in the frequency band 608-614 MHz, coexistence between RAS and IMT in this band will require stringent protection measures.
-In particular, new sharing studies, taking into account the technical parameters provided by TG 6/1, indicate that for generic (flat-Earth) in-band aggregation scenarios, separation distances of up to 1 000 km (BS) / 450 km (UE) or more may be required, which raises the question whether sharing between RAS and IMT would be possible at all in the densely populated environment that we find in CEPT countries.
-Furthermore, compatibility studies demonstrated that even for adjacent bands or in the spurious domain, relatively large coordination zones with radii in excess of 500 km (adjacent) and 380 km (spurious) are needed for BS, while for UE the distances are about 150 km (adjacent) and 10 km (spurious), respectively.5.4 Conclusion regarding Audio SAB/SAP
+.
+Report ITU-R RA.2332-0 on the compatibility and sharing studies between the RAS and IMT systems in the frequency band 608-614 MHz provides some results on the coexistence between RAS and IMT in this band.
+The results of a sharing study, taking into account the technical parameters provided by TG 6/1, indicated that for generic (flat-Earth) in-band aggregation scenarios, separation distances of up to 1 000 km (BS) / 450 km (UE).The results of a compatibility study demonstrated that for adjacent bands or in the spurious domain, a coordination zone with radii in excess of 500 km (adjacent) and 380 km (spurious) for BS, and distances of about 150 km (adjacent) and 10 km (spurious) for UE.

+Due to the different views on whether, or not, such studies are within the scope of AI 1.5, other studies were not submitted which may have different results.

+5.4 Summary of submitted studies on Audio SAB/SAP

-Audio SAB/SAP (PMSE) is currently planned in an interleaved manner in the broadcasting section within 470-694 MHz as the remaining main service frequency range for operation.
-PMSE requires a clean channel clear of other services wherever that is possible or a low level of background interference for reliable operation at the location where the PMSE equipment is situated.
+Audio SAB/SAP (PMSE) could be planned in an interleaved manner in the broadcasting section within 470-694 MHz.
 Planning of PMSE is based on assessing the local RF environment for its operation on a case-by-case basis.
-PMSE, from known sharing studies (Report ITU-R BT.2338, ECC Report 221, [Editor’s note: add further studies as relevant]), has constraints operating co-channel and adjacent-channel to local co-channel and adjacent-channel services. _____________
+Sharing studies are provided in Report ITU-R BT.2338, ECC Report 221.

+Due to the different views on whether, or not, such studies are within the scope of AI 1.5, other studies were not submitted which may have different results.

+_____________